museun/streamchat/README.md

 to write your own clients, just open a tcp connection to `$addr:port` and read newline (**\n**) separated json (listed above) until end of stream, or you're done.<br>
 when you connect, you may get up to `$backlog` of messages, so reconnecting can be considered cheap -- you'll always receive the backlog you've not seen before.

-to write a different transport, look at [Socket](twitchchat/src/transports/socket.rs) and [File](twitchchat/src/transports/file.rs). they can be added into the daemon by adding their trait object into the vec on creation.
+to write a different transport, look at [Socket](twitchchat/src/transports/socket.rs). they can be added into the daemon by adding their trait object into the vec on creation.